The End Of The Affair| 1999

 Neil Jordan manages to bring an austere poetry to the exhausted shabbiness of the Forties in this adaptation of the Graham Greene novel, saturated with the author’s trademark Catholicism, sex and guilt.

 Director Jordan revisits a couple of locations from his previous films, including the glittering art deco bar of the Sheraton Park Lane Hotel, Piccadilly W1, which stands in for the ‘Café Royal’.
-It was formerly seen in Mona Lisa, The Golden Compass, Guy Ritchie’s Revolver, and you can see the hotel’s luxurious toilets in Paul McGuigan’s Gangster No.1
+It was formerly seen in Mona Lisa, as well as appearing as as a 'New York' hotel in romcom Made Of Honor, in The Golden Compass, Guy Ritchie’s Revolver, and you can even see the hotel’s luxurious toilets in Paul McGuigan’s Gangster No.1

 Almost as gleaming and impressive is the carved-wood and etched-glass bar where Maurice Bendrix (Ralph Fiennes) receives evidence of supposed ‘intimacy’ by his ex-lover, Sarah Miles (Julianne Moore), from private detective Parkis (Ian Hart).
 It’s the Prince Alfred, 5a Formosa Street, Maida Vale, seen also in Michael Radford’s artsy B Monkey, Chen Kaige’s misfired erotic thriller Killing Me Softly, and in the broad 1991 comedy King Ralph, with John Goodman inheriting the British throne.